 When it comes to networking events, trade shows and conferences can provide ample opportunity for businesses to represent themselves, or for a PR agency to show off what their clients have to offer.
-Following our visit to the Farnborough Airshow on Wednesday 18th July, on behalf of our manufacturing and technology clients, we thought we’d take the opportunity to give our top five tips on how to maximise a trade show.
+We thought we’d take the opportunity to give our top five tips on how to maximise a trade show.

 1. Know your facts